 Justification: Currently north county residents must take their household hazardous waste to the Kitsap County facility.
-This service is provided through an interlocal agreement which costs \$125.00 per visit.
+This service is provided through an interlocal agreement that costs \$125.00 per visit.
 The costs are the same no matter what type of material is dropped off at their facility.
 Our own facility would save us considerable cost for disposal of less harmful materials such as motor oil or latex paints.
 Operation of a county-owned facility would allow us to tailor the hours of operation and types of material accepted to decrease these costs.

+(iii tiiousanus)

-2006 2007 2008 2009 2010 2011 TOTAL
+2007 2008 2009 2010 2011 2012 TOTAL

+Prelim

-Prelim Engineering
+Engineering

-D

-Design Engineering 4 4
+Design 4 4

+Engineering -

+-

 Construction 56 56

 TOTAL COST: 60 60

 Funding Sources:

 Grants

 Loans

 Tipping Fees 60 60

-TOTAL FUNDING: 60 60
+TOTAL 60 60

+FUNDING: